 Why is SIM Ownership Important?

-Secondly, having accurate SIM ownership data is essential for law enforcement agencies to investigate any suspicious activity.
-Lastly, it is essential to ensure that the right person is held responsible for any charges incurred on the SIM card, such as making calls, sending texts, or using mobile data.
+Secondly, having accurate SIM ownership data is essential for law enforcement agencies to investigate suspicious activity.
+Lastly, ensuring that the right person is held responsible for any charges incurred on the SIM card, such as making calls, sending texts, or using mobile data, is essential.

 Transferring SIM Ownership

 Transferring SIM ownership is a straightforward process.
-All you need to do is visit the nearest customer service center of your mobile network operator and provide them with the necessary documents, such as your national identity card or passport, as proof of identity.
+All you need to do is visit your mobile network operator’s nearest customer service center and provide them with the necessary documents, such as your national identity card or passport, as proof of identity.

 Once your identity is verified, the ownership of the SIM card will be transferred to your name.
-As of 2023, all mobile network operators are required to maintain an all-network database that contains information about all registered SIM cards in the country.
+As of 2023, all mobile network operators must maintain an all-network database containing information about all registered SIM cards in the country.
 This database includes the names and contact information of the

 All-Network Database 2023